alan-forbes-cp/repo1/README.md

 If any check fails the trigger stops and any remaining trigger action steps and jobs will be silently skipped.
 The action itself will never fail.

-If all checks pass the External-side 'github-actions' bot then issues a validated 'internal-test request' as a comment including request data in the body in the following format:
+If all checks pass the External-side 'github-actions' bot then issues a validated 'internal-test request' as a comment which includes a body with request data in the following format:

     /trigger-string
     <PR reference> (commit SHA - which, again by Github quirk, is not simple to find.)